Jeremy Pena Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.5 strikeouts per nine innings.

-- The Diamondbacks' 4.52 team ERA ranks 20th among all league pitching staffs.
+- The Diamondbacks' 4.50 team ERA ranks 20th among all MLB pitching staffs.

-- The righty's most recent appearance came on Sunday against the New York Yankees, when he tossed six scoreless innings while giving up three hits.
+- His last appearance came on Monday against the New York Yankees, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.